 Examples of Biomass and Organic Matter to use to improve your soil:

-This stuff is great.
-I pile it into planters, just like mulch, to maintain soil moisture, choke out weeds and serve as a protective layer for the ground.
-This biomass will attract beneficial insects who will chew it up, break it down and turn it into amazing soil.
+As the debris rots, it will attract beneficial insects who will chew it up, break it down and turn it into amazing soil.

-This concept is used in nature by trees that drop their leaves as a way to improve the soil they grow in.
+This concept is already used in nature – trees drop their leaves as a way to improve the soil they grow in.

 Healthy soil is the foundation for healthy plants, and healthy plants are less prone to attacks from insects, fungus and disease.
 So, by improving your soil, you improve your garden.